Chronline/JulianCalendar_To_ModernCalendar/README.md

 **4° The script will run with or without the date from the consul database. (between parenthese is what is added if you run the consul database)

-Eg: the 3th before the None of September (under the second consulate of C. Julius Caesar) is on the 3 September (44 B.C.).
+Eg: the 3th before the Nones of September (under the second consulate of C. Julius Caesar) is on the 3 September (44 B.C.).